Season 1892/93

 Queen's Park were back in England on Saturday 22 April facing old rivals Corinthians at the Athletic Ground in Richmond.
 The match attracted a crowd of 4,000.
 Both goals had narrow escapes before the home side took the lead in 20 minutes when a Norman Cooper shot deflected off the back of a Queen's Park defender for an own goal.
 Queen's were the better side but the score remained 1-0 for Corinthians at the interval.
 Early in the second half, John Veitch doubled Corinthians' advantage in a breakaway.
 Jimmy Hamilton then pulled a goal back with a deft header after a fine passing move.
 In the last 20 minutes, Queen's seemed certain to score but the goal simply would not come and the Spiders slumped to an unlucky defeat.

 Although Queen's Park's season was now officially at an end, some unofficial matches were played in the month of May.
 It is always difficult to know if these post-season games were played as Queen's Park or if they fell under the banner of the touring side I Zingari, which consisted mainly or entirely of Queen's Park players.
-Five matches appear to have been played as Queen's Park.
-Three games were played in three days in the first week of May.
+Six matches appear to have been played as Queen's Park.
+Four games were played in four days in the first week of May.
 On Wednesday 3 May, a Queen's Park side, containing only four regular starters, drew 2-2 at Falkirk before a crowd of 2,500 at Brockville Park.
 Both sides fielded two guest players.
-Sellar and Hamilton scored for the Spiders.
-On the following evening, a Queen's Park eleven containing only two first team players were beaten 2-0 by Partick Thistle at Inchview.
-Then on the Friday, Queen's Park played at Kilmarnock Athletic to raise funds for the Kilmarnock club.
-The score is not known.
-A day later, Queen's were in Newton Stewart.
-Once again, the score is not known.
+Bill Sellar and Jimmy Hamilton scored for the Spiders.
+On the following evening, a Queen's Park eleven containing only two first team players was beaten 2-0 by Partick Thistle at Inchview.
+Then, on the Friday, Queen's Park played at Kilmarnock Athletic to raise funds for the Kilmarnock club.
+A crowd of 2,000 saw Queen's win 3-1.
+The scorer of the first goal is not known.
+Willie Lambie and Willie Gulliland scored the other two.
+A day later, Queen's were in Newton Stewart facing Wigtownshire before a crowd of over 1,500.
+The Spiders won 8-1, with goals from W Gulliland (2), J Sommerville (2), W Sellar, W Lambie, D Stewart and T Robertson.

 The Queen's Park Eleven at Newton Stewart on 6 May 1893

-On Saturday 13 May, a Queen's Park side drew 2-2 with Queen of the South Wanderers in Dumfries, with McGowan and Lambie scoring for the Spiders.
-Finally, on Monday 22 May, a near full-strength Queen's Park team played Celtic at Celtic Park.
+On Saturday 13 May, a Queen's Park side drew 2-2 with Queen of the South Wanderers before a record crowd in Dumfries, with McGowan and Lambie scoring for the Spiders.
+Finally, on Monday 22 May, a relatively strong Queen's Park team played Celtic at Celtic Park.
 The match had been arranged by a player from each side to raise funds for Whitevale Children's Refuge in the east end of the city.
+Due to the game being unofficial, the attendance was only around 2,500.
 With the Charity Cup Final against Rangers coming up on the following Saturday, Celtic fielded a relatively weak team and Queen's ran out 5-1 winners.
+Both clubs had struggled to find players for the game.
+The Spiders drafted in Herd of the Thistle club in defence.
+The Celtic side included the two McCreadie brothers of Rangers.
+Four of Queen's five goals were scored by William Gulliland (2), Bill Sellar and Tom Robertson.

-Two meetings of the SFA in May 1893 were of particular significance.
-On Tuesday 2 May, a Celtic motion to legalise professionalism in the game was carried almost unanimously.
+Two meetings of the Scottish Football Association in May 1893 were of particular significance.
+At the Annual Meeting on Tuesday 2 May, a Celtic motion to legalise professionalism in the game was carried almost unanimously.
 Queen's Park voted in favour of the motion.
-Then, on Tuesday 9 May, the decision was taken that goal nets would be used in future at Scottish Cup finals and semi-finals and that the SFA would carry out pitch inspections before cup finals.
+Then, at a continuation of the Annual Meeting on Tuesday 9 May, the decision was taken that goal nets would be used in future at Scottish Cup finals and semi-finals and that the SFA would carry out pitch inspections before cup finals.
 In addition, it was decided to recommend to the International Conference in 1894 that the offside law be changed from three opponents between a player and the goal to two opponents.
+At a meeting of the Committee of the SFA in the previous month, the members had voted in favour of scrapping offside altogether.
+This was rejected at the Annual Meeting, as was a proposal from Dumbarton to restrict offside to the area inside the 12-yard line.

 The annual Queen's Park Sports took place on Saturday 3 June 1893 and were a great success.
 There was a record entry of athletes and a bumper 10,000 crowd.